nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - 10:00 to end of day => get your shit done.
 Create a DRAFT PR for your issue and link to the issue.
 Set up meetings with relevant people if and only if it's not necessary to fix it otherwise
 - end of the day => push work-in-progress code.
 It doesn't matter if it doesn't build.
 It's important to allow code reviews and for other to find architectural mistakes before too much work has been done.

-## What to do when ther is an emergency/people are away
+## What to do when there is an emergency and people are on holiday/unavailable in their calendar?

 If there is an emergency and you absolutely need to contact someone who's on holiday or who's unavailable in their calendar: _call them_.